cozy/cozy-stack/docs/sharing-design.md

 documents that were on the user B's cozy before the sharing are not sent to user A without an explicit action of user B (like moving a file to a shared directory).
-10. Second saferty principle: when two users, A and B, are sharing documents, a change of a document on the user A's cozy can't make an exiting document of user B enter in the sharing.
+10. Second safety principle: when two users, A and B, are sharing documents, a change of a document on the user A's cozy can't make an exiting document of user B enter in the sharing.